 QUOTING NAMES IN REFERENCES

-For works with 1-7 authors, quote all of them "Autor, A. A., Autor, B. B., Autor, C. C., & Autor, D. D." with "& " character before the last author
+For works with 1–20 authors, all of them are quoted "Autor, A. A., Autor, B. B., Autor, C. C., & Autor, D. D." with the "& " character before the last author.

-QUOTING NAMES WITHIN TEXT
+QUOTING NAMES WITHIN THE TEXT

 Examples of references:

-b) quotation of article in collection
+b) article in a collection

-Masten, A.S., & Obradović, J. (2006).
+Masten, A.S., & Obradoviæ, J. (2006).
 Competence and Resilience in Development.
 In B.M.
 Lester, A.S.
 Masten & B. McEven (eds.), Resilience in Children.
 Annals of the New York Academy of Science, Vol. 1094 (pp. 13-27).
-Boston: Blackwell.
+Blackwell.

-Coulmans, F. (ed.).
+Coulmas, F. (ed.).
 (1981).
 Conversational Routine.
-The Hague, Mouton.
+Mouton.

 Leifer, M., Kilbane, T., & Kalick, S. (2004).
 Vulnerability or Resilience to Intergenerational Sexual Abuse: The Role of Maternal Factors.
 Child Maltreatment, 9(1), 78-91.

 MacLean, K. (2004).
 Resilience: What it is and how children and youth people can be helped to develop it.
 CYC-Online, 62.
-Získáno z http://www.cyc-net.org/cyc-online/cycol-0304-resilience.html.
+Retrieved July 8, 2021 z http://www.cyc-net.org/cyc-online/cycol-0304-resilience.html